-Yes, you need to file every W-2 that you received on your tax return, even if you file tiny money amounts.
-This is because all of your W-2’s must be entered on the same tax return, and on each W2, you need to have a Social Security number, and that income was reported to the IRS by the employer.
+Yes, you need to file every W-2 you receive on your tax return, even if you file tiny money amounts.
+This is because all of your W-2s must be entered on the same tax return, and on each W2, you need to have a Social Security number, and that income was reported to the IRS by the employer.

 Can you file two W2 forms?